-It should be noted that the ordinary shareholders' meeting held on May 20, 2021 authorised - upon prior revocation of the authorization granted by the ordinary shareholders' meeting held on May 14, 2020 (on the basis of which, Enel, during 2020, purchased an overall amount of 1,720,000 treasury shares) - the board of directors to the acquisition and subsequent disposal of treasury shares up to a maximum of 500 million of the Company's shares, representing approximately 4.92% of the share capital, and up to a maximum outlay of Euro 2 billion.
+It should be noted that the ordinary shareholders' meeting held on May 19, 2022 authorised - upon prior revocation of the authorization granted by the ordinary shareholders' meeting held on May 20, 2021 (on the basis of which, Enel, during 2021, purchased an overall amount of 1,620,000 treasury shares) - the board of directors to the acquisition and subsequent disposal of treasury shares up to a maximum of 500 million of the Company's shares, representing approximately 4.92% of the share capital, and up to a maximum outlay of Euro 2 billion.
 The acquisition of treasury shares has been authorised for eighteen months starting from the date of the shareholders' meeting; no deadline has been established for the disposal of the acquired treasury shares.
 Moreover, the same shareholders' meeting defined, on the basis of the board of directors' proposal, purposes, terms and conditions for the acquisition and sale of the Company's treasury shares, laying down in particular the modalities for the determination of the purchase price and the operating procedures for the implementation of the purchase operations.

-In implementation of the authorization granted by the shareholders' meeting as per above and of the subsequent resolution of the board of directors approved on June 17, 2021, Enel concluded a buyback programme with the purpose of serving the 2021 long-term incentive plan reserved to the management of Enel and/or its subsidiaries pursuant to Article 2359 of the Italian Civil Code.
-As a consequence of the transactions carried out from

-June 18 to July 21, 2021 in execution of the aforesaid programme, the Company has purchased an overall amount of 1,620,000 treasury shares.
-Therefore, considering the No. 3,269,152 Enel shares already held, at the date of this report, Enel holds 4,889,152 treasury shares, equal to approximately 0.05% of the share capital.
+In implementation of the authorization granted by the shareholders' meeting as per above and of the subsequent resolution of the board of directors approved on June 16, 2022, Enel concluded a buyback programme with the purpose of serving the 2022 LTI Plan reserved to the management of Enel and/or its subsidiaries pursuant to Article 2359 of the Italian Civil Code.
+As a consequence of the transactions carried out from June 17 to July 20, 2022 in execution of the aforesaid programme, the Company has purchased an overall amount of 2,700,000 treasury shares.
+Therefore, considering the No. 4,889,152 Enel treasury shares already held and taking into account the disbursement made on September 5, 2022 of no. 435,357 Enel shares to the beneficiaries of the 2019 LTI plan (approved by the shareholders' meeting of May 16, 2019), at the date of this report, Enel holds 7,153,795 treasury shares, equal to approximately 0.07% of the share capital.

-1.8 Change-of-control clauses
+1.8 "Change-of-control" clauses